Kempo/realtime-orders-2/README.md

 A real-time orders dashboard for a local restaurant in Seattle.

+This does not include the customer-facing website.

-**Status**: Work in progress
+**Status**: Work in progress.

+## Improvements
+- Removed use of Prisma and Postgresql in favor of Stripe Products.

 ## Client
 1. Orders Dashboard (dynamic)
-2. Customer-Facing Website (static)
+2. ~~Customer-Facing Website (static)~~

-Stack: Next.js, Typescript, Apollo Client
+Stack: Next.js, Apollo Client, Stripe

 ## Server
-Stack: Node.js, Typescript, Apollo Server, Postgresql, Prisma, Express
+Stack: Node.js, Apollo Server, Stripe, Express

 ## Deployment
 1. Server is deployed on Heroku using the [Heroku Monorepo buildpack](https://github.com/lstoll/heroku-buildpack-monorepo) with a Postgres database attached.